Oier-Mk/DentalSegmentation/ReadMe.md

 ```
 ## Extra: Python files
 There are some extra python files that are not necessary but provide some insight during development.

+## Fixes & TO - DO
+- [ ] Fix the std:: error.
+The code seems to not find the std namespace in some installations of the project.
+- [ ] Fix the issue with the Tensorflow library.
+The Tensorflow library is not working properly on the MACOS system due to incompatibility with newer versions of the MACOS system.
+(Try using a Docker container with a Linux system).
+- [ ] TO DO: Add the croping mechanism for the 3D img.
+- [ ] TO DO: Test thoroughly the Tensorflow H5 model loading and inference.